 Throughout Tom’s technical career, he has worked in a variety of roles, all dedicated to providing quality equipment and maintenance for customers and clients.
 First, he built his skill set as a bench technician for several years.
 Later, he was offered a position performing field repairs on the base station crew.

 Tom has built a career on a handful of communications equipment jobs.
 He's worked on dispatch console build‑outs, paging systems, and more.
-At one point, Tom helped maintain sites for Ameritech Cellular—now known at AT&T—the first company in the country to offer cell phone service to the public.
+At one point, Tom helped maintain sites for Ameritech Cellular - now known as Verizon - the first company in the country to offer cell phone service to the public.

 Eventually, Tom moved into a remote supervisor position before shifting into a service manager role at Chicago Communications.
 In 2004, Tom moved into yet a new role.
 This time he was drawn to a position that used his extensive knowledge of a variety of communications equipment to help lead the sales team.
 He still directs sales and service at Chicago Communications today.